Pair-O-Dime-Industries/RideSafeFr/README.md

 Description

-This website is built with a mobile-first approach.
+This website is built using various web technologies for a sleek web design and flawless functionality.